tanujdhiman/IBM-Watson-Chatbot/README.md

 **Note :** We have to add at least 5 user examples to an intent for the understanding of watson assistant.

 **Entities :** It means a particular word like for example What is the weather today ?
 So here is Today is a entity that contain the today's tomorrow and something else.
 So extract the particular word from the user sentense that is entity I called.

+**Dialog :** When you message to bot like "Hello, What are you doing ?"
+So bot have to answer it like "Yep, I am waiting for you."
+That much so these are called dialog skills.
+In these we put a respone to user message here.

+**Note :** You can add muliple responses in Watson Assistant.
 CONTINUE......................